mfumagalli/Copenhagen/Files/day1.md

 ```
 evince Results/diffSnpCall.pdf
 ```

-Can you draw some conclusions from these results?
+What can you conclude from these results?
 Which frequencies are more difficult to estimate and therefore affect SNP calling?

 **EXERCISE 2**

 Estimate derived allele frequencies for all populations of interest using a likelihood approach, without relying on genotype calls.
-What is difference compared to what previously estimated?
+What is the difference compared to what previously estimated?

 ---------------------------